Refine Drugs, Don't Complete Them: Uniform-Source Discrete Flows for Fragment-Based Drug Discovery: Experiments

 The PMO benchmark evaluates molecular optimization under conditions that mirror practical drug discovery, with limited oracle calls and diverse pharmacologically relevant objectives.
 We introduce a hybrid approach that combines a genetic algorithm, which provides fast convergence through recombination of high-scoring molecules, with PPO-based reinforcement learning adapted to discrete flows, which enables gradient-guided refinement under shaped reward signals.
 Importantly, the combination of the two methodologies is simplified by our model’s ability to accept full sequences as input.
 Note,\ that for this experiment we used the standard discrete flow sampling from Eq.~\ref{eq:dfm_update}, a short explanation for this choice is given in App.~\ref{sec:ablation}.

 \paragraph{Genetic Algorithm} Because our model operates on full-length sequences, the initial state $x_{t=0}$ is constructed as a mixture of top-performing molecules.
 We maintain a vocabulary of high-scoring molecules with pairwise Tanimoto distance $\geq 0.7$ on Morgan fingerprints.
 To produce an offspring, two parents are sampled without replacement using rank-based probabilities $p(m)=1/(\text{rank}(m)+\kappa M)$, where $M$ is the vocabulary size and $\kappa$ controls the contribution of lower-ranked entries.
 Parents are then decomposed by the fragmentation rule, and offspring are formed by replacing one fragment of the first parent with a fragment from the second, joined by a separator token in the fragmented SMILES space (i.e. simple string concatenation).
-By contrast, GenMol relies on predefined reaction templates to form the offspring, which may restrict exploration of chemical space.
+GenMol joins fragments at fixed dummy attachment points, while our refinement method can adjust the local context and explore structural variants around the fragment.
 Naturally, most resulting offspring are not valid molecules, but they only provide the starting state $x_{t=0}$ for our model.
 While in traditional GA the offspring is mutated, we adopt the mutation operators of \cite{graphga} and apply them to the best-performing molecules found so far to explore their neighborhood.

 \paragraph{Reinforcement Learning} We adapt PPO~\citep{schulman2017proximal} to fine-tune the discrete flow policy.
 Unlike autoregressive models, where the policy log-probability is directly available as the sum of next-token log-likelihoods, discrete flows do not yield a tractable $\log p(x)$ over entire sequences.
 Instead, following the discrete flow matching framework of \cite{gat2024discrete_flow_matching}, we approximate the log-probability via Monte Carlo estimation over perturbed states.
 For every sequence, we draw timesteps $t\sim U(0,1)$, apply the noise schedule to obtain a partially noised state $x_t$ and optimize the time-weighted loss